 Although it goes without saying, you should keep an eye on other drivers when you’re driving in Winter.
 A general lack of experience driving in cold weather conditions makes this doubly true in the UK, where an inch of snow still causes a flurry of news stories!

 Aside from avoiding and tackling these winter driving hazards, our top advice is to carry out vital checks on your vehicle throughout Winter and stay equipped – carry a Winter survival pack in the boot of your car including a shovel, blanket, wellies, phone charger, water and de-icing tools.
 Furthermore, if any warning signs light up on your dashboard then make sure you pull over and identify them before driving any further.

 And if your car’s paintwork, panels or alloy wheels do fall foul of the weather this winter, we’re always happy to help.
-Just call us now on 0800 145 5118 or use the form on the right for a free, no obligation quote!
+Just call us now on 0800 145 5118 or complete our online form, no obligation quote!